 As such, I have a much more process-oriented class than most—polished product is secondary to playful pondering.
 “Risk taking” is a part of almost every assessment rubric I use (and it’s become surprisingly easy to assess risk taking because my students will tell me what they think is “impossible”).
 My classroom is a safe place to “mess up.”
 Eventually the bumpers come away; the world will do that for everyone.
 But what the world will never do is simply hand out a job, a novel to write, or an Italian book to crack open.
 Students have to run at it, leap, and see where they land.
 My students make their own work, their own mistakes.
 Discussions in my classroom are high energy and exploratory.
 They relearn to practice play in their artistic process.
 They reflect on what they’ve learned in the textbook and are encouraged to articulate it, refine it, and apply new vocabulary and grammar to their thoughts.

-My philosophy extends to myself, and I let my students know that at the beginning of the semester.
+My philosophy extends to myself, and I let my students know that throughout the semester.
 I become a better instructor with every class I teach.
 My classes are often spontaneous; if something I’ve laid out isn’t working for my class, I throw it out and give them something different that will.
 And repeat.
 My syllabus is a living document that can grow and change, even in the middle of a course (we’ll call it course correction).
 Above all, everyone involved in my classes (including me) comes away with an ability to communicate that will help them grow in the world.
 My philosophy is to provide access to the power of leaping off metaphorical cliffs into the vast unknown and the excitement of communication with “foreign” languages, texts, and ideas.